Sayanta66/test-readme/README.md

 - **Compliance-Friendly Deployment Options**: Our platform is built with keeping regulatory compliance in mind.
 It is GDPR compliant and ensures data sovereignty for users.

 ## Open-Source with Syself
+From the start, Syself has always been a big fan and a staunch supporter of open-source technologies and contributions.

 ### Our Projects
 We have a core focus on open-source from the start and that led to the development of some amazing projects with notable infrastructure providers like Hetzner and Hivelocity and organizations like Sovereign Cloud Stack.
 The notable projects are listed below: